-Somebody told me Mr. Brightside is human!
+Somebody told me Mr. Brightside is a Human!

 Formed by guitarist Dave and vocalist Brandon in Las Vegas in 2001, The Killers lineup was completed a year later once they’d settled on Mark and Ronnie for bass and drum duties.